studio1902/statamic-peak/docs/docs/getting-started/runtime-parser.md

 ## Don't use double curly braces in tags
 While in a recent update to the runtime parser double curly braces within tags are allowed, it is not recommended.
 Don't use double curly braces when `{{ }}` when inside a tag.
 Change it to single curly braces: `{ }`.
 This should’ve never worked, but it did and even opened up possibilities when using the regex parser so it's widely used.

+## Disambiguate asset variable
+Disambiguate the variable `asset` in `resources/views/snippets/_button_attributes.antlers.html` on line 15 by prefixing it with a dollar like this: `$asset`.
+The Runtime parser gives the `asset` tag first priority.